Buying Guide for Solar Lanterns

 KIZEN Collapsible LED Solar Lantern

-A solar lantern that casts decorative LED-lit light patterns at night.
+This is a solar lantern that casts decorative LED-lit light patterns at night.

 PASAMIC Solar Wall Lanterns

 Pros: These antique-looking solar wall lanterns feature tempered glass and bright LED Edison filament bulbs.
 The 5.5 x 5.5 x 9-inch pyramid-shaped lantern tops have four built-in solar panels for each side.
 With two solar lanterns, that’s eight solar panels.
 Use them as wall sconces, installing one on either side of a garage door or porch.
 All you need to install the lanterns are screws; no wires are necessary.
-It would help if you placed them only in areas where they get direct sunlight exposure.
 In ideal conditions, the lanterns charge to full between six to eight hours and shine for eight to twelve hours.
-These solar lanterns are made to keep their appearance and performance with protective anti-rust and waterproof surface treatments.
+These solar lanterns are made to keep their appearance and performance with protective anti-rust and waterproof surface treatments and come with rechargeable batteries.

 Cons: With only one mounting option, these lanterns limit where and how you place them.
+You’ll also need to place them only in areas with direct sunlight exposure, or they won’t be particularly bright or long-lasting.
+The batteries also need to be changed frequently.

 Final Thoughts